AnzorGozalishvili/AnzorGozalishvili.github.io/_posts/2019-04-1-question-answering-using-spaCy-and-nmslib.md

 ---
 layout: single
-title: "Simple QA API"
+title: "Simple Question Answering API using spaCy and nmslib"
 category: NLP
 abstract: "Simple Example of building question answering API using spaCy and nmslib"

 header:
-  image: /images/posts/question_answering.jpeg
+  image: /images/posts/question_answering.jpg
-  overlay_filter: 0.5
-  caption:
 ---

-# **Simple Question Answering API using spaCy and nmslib**

 Question answering is very popular task in NLP.
 Each routine agent work can be replaced using such system.
 So imagine you have a list of frequently asked questions and it's answers.
 Then you can easily automate the job